• Implementation of evidence-based spine care

 Jan Hartvigsen has published 140+ papers in international scientific journals.
 He has been invited as keynote speaker at conferences in rheumatology, orthopedics, chiropractic, and physiotherapy held in Europe, North America, South America and Australia.

-Maria Hondras, DC, MPH, PhD has 25 years experience as a manual therapist, teaching epidemiology and evidence-based medicine in chiropractic graduate and post-graduate programs, and conducting clinical trials in chiropractic.
+Maria has more than 25 years’ experience as a manual therapist, teaching epidemiology and evidence-based medicine in chiropractic graduate and post-graduate programs, and conducting clinical trials.
 She has conducted workshops in epidemiology, evidence-based medicine and trial management in North America, Europe and Australia.
+More recently, she has implemented qualitative research methodologies in observational and experimental studies of musculoskeletal pain.

 • Epidemiology and treatment of musculoskeletal disorders and chronic diseases